-Peter Lucht is a senior communications leader with extensive experience leading high-performance teams, positioning global corporations, supporting C-suites and managing communications around highly complex crises and strategic transactions.
+Peter Lucht is Head of Corporate Communications at Citizens Financial Group.
+Lucht is a senior communications leader with extensive experience leading high-performance teams, positioning global corporations, supporting C-suites and managing communications around highly complex crises and strategic transactions.
 In more than 20 years supporting multiple Fortune 500 brands in the financial services, healthcare and technology industries, Peter has built a strong track record helping advance corporate strategies and reputations through integrated strategic communications programs built around powerful unified narratives.

 Peter currently is Senior Vice President-Head of Media Relations and CEO Communications at Citizens Financial Group.
 A member of the company’s Executive Leadership Group, he leads media relations, executive visibility, thought leadership initiatives, and crisis response programs, as well as initiatives to highlight the company’s progress and commitment in the area of corporate social responsibility.